Oven Roasted Bok Choy with Garlic

 • Go easy on the salt.
 You do not want the only flavor you taste to be salt.

 • Use a high-quality olive oil for cooking.
-The better the oil, the better the taste.
+The higher the oil quality, the better the taste.

 • Roasting a large batch of bok choy helps prevent overcooking.